-The Observership Program provides the opportunity for IEDPs to get first hand contact with dental care as practiced in Nova Scotia.
-It is not intended to fill gaps in knowledge or dental training but rather to familiarize and acculturate IEDPs to the practice of dentistry in Nova Scotia including but not limited to day-to-day activities, policies & protocols, the dental care team, and the culture of the workplace.
+The Observership Program provides the opportunity for IEDPs to get first-hand contact with dental care as practiced in Nova Scotia.
+It is not intended to fill gaps in knowledge or dental training but rather to familiarize and acculturate IEDPs to the practice of dentistry in Nova Scotia including but not limited to day-to-day activities, policies and protocols, the dental care team, and the culture of the workplace.

 Designed to expose IEDPs to the environment of dental practice in Nova Scotia, the Observership is a volunteer arrangement between an IEDP Observer and a Host Dentist.
 The program is highly flexible and the time frame may be customized to the needs and availability of the Observer and the Host Dentist.
 The program has been reviewed by the Provincial Dental Board, is promoted by the Nova Scotia Dental Association, advised by the IEDP Multi-stakeholder Work Group and operated by the Immigrant Services Association of Nova Scotia (ISANS).

 An IEDP is an immigrant dentist who has graduated from a dental school outside Canada.
 The career goal of most Observership applicants will be to qualify for Nova Scotia licensure and work as a dentist in Nova Scotia, but others may want to use the Observership to explore alternative careers in related dental fields.
 It is also possible for internationally educated professionals in Dental Hygiene, Dental Assisting or Dental Technology to participate in an Observership.

 To be eligible for this program, an IEDP must have:

 Graduated from a non-accredited university-based dentistry program outside Canada and have been licensed to practice in another jurisdiction

 Signed a confidentiality agreement